Anomalous Tau Neutrino Appearance from Light Mediators in Short-Baseline Neutrino Experiments

 Tagging a $\nu_\tau$ event requires the incoming $\nu_\tau$ to be energetic enough (with $E_\nu\gtrsim 3.5$ GeV) to upscatter to a tau lepton.
 The DUNE Collaboration is investigating the potential of $\nu_\tau$-optimized target-horn configuration to maximize the focusing of energetic charged mesons that possibly source energetic tau neutrinos~\cite{DUNE:2020lwj}.
 In our analysis, we also consider the $\nu_\tau$-optimized mode of DUNE (in addition to the standard mode) to assess its impact on detection prospects.

-In our simulation study, we first estimate the production rates of charged and neutral mesons ($\pi^\pm$, $\pi^0$, $K^\pm$, and $\eta$) using the \texttt{GEANT4}~\cite{GEANT4:2002zbu} code package with the \texttt{QGSP\_BIC} physics list; we set a 120 GeV proton beam to impinge on a graphite rod whose specification is similar to that for DUNE.
-The focusing-horn effects are modeled, based on simple assumptions that are described below, and the resulting neutrino spectra are compared against the expected neutrino spectra that the DUNE and ICARUS Collaborations have obtained with dedicated simulations.
+In our simulation study, we first estimate the production rates of charged and neutral mesons ($\pi^\pm$, $\pi^0$, $K^\pm$, and $\eta$~)\footnote{We do not consider the $D$ mesons, since they are estimated to contribute less than one event for our setup.} using the \texttt{GEANT4}~\cite{GEANT4:2002zbu} code package with the \texttt{QGSP\_BIC} physics list; we set a 120 GeV proton beam to impinge on a graphite rod whose specification is similar to that for DUNE.
+The focusing-horn effects are modeled, based on simple assumptions described in Appendix.
+In addition to the charged-meson-induced production, we include contributions from neutral mesons ({\it e.g.}, $\pi^0$ and $\eta$) and the proton beam if the dark-sector model of interest allows for hadronic interactions.
+To describe the mediator emission from an incident proton, we follow the formalism in Ref.~\cite{Foroughi-Abari:2021zbm}.

-DUNE ND-LAr is an on-axis detector and the expected neutrino flux is affected by the magnetic horn configuration.
-Whether the produced charged mesons are focused for ND-LAr depends on their production angle and energy.
-In our simulation, we assume that if the energy $E$ and angle $\theta$ of a given charged meson are within certain ranges, its momentum direction gets perfectly aligned to the beam axis and decays before reaching the shielding area according to its associated decay law.